About the Journal

 • Greater than 45 pages: 6 weeks

-• On receiving the three reviews, the action editor makes 1 of 4 recommendations for the paper:
+• On receiving the reviews, the action editor makes recommendations for the paper.

-• Where necessary, the resubmission of a paper goes back to the same 3 reviewers for second round review.
+• Where necessary, the resubmission of a paper goes back to the same reviewers for the second round review.

 • We unfortunately cannot guarantee that the timeline guidance given in the items above will be met for every submission.